letrastudio/jekyll-i18n/README.markdown

     name: Português
 ```

-The `default` locale is special, assumed to be the primary one, and output to the site root.
+The `default` locale is special, assumed to be the primary one and to be output to the site root.

-Collections need to be mirrored for each locale.
-Collections in the `default` locale are named normally, while other locales take their labels as a suffix:
+Collections are mirrored for each locale.
+Collections in the `default` locale are named normally, while other locales take the locale’s label as a suffix:

 ```yaml
 collections: